flatironinstitute/neuroRSE/summer-2024-internship.md

 The four software packages that are currently in development at CCN are:

 ### Nemos
-nemos (Neural Models: https://github.com/flatironinstitute/nemos), maintained by Eduardo Balzani, is a statistical modeling framework for neurophysiology data.
+nemos (Neural Models: https://github.com/flatironinstitute/nemos), maintained by Edoardo Balzani, is a statistical modeling framework for neurophysiology data.

 ### Plenoptic
 Plenoptic (https://github.com/LabForComputationalVision/plenoptic), maintained by Billy Broderick, is a library for model-based visual and auditory stimulus synthesis.